Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: Related Works

 \paragraph{Knowledge conflicts.} Work on knowledge conflicts with LLMs (surveyed in \citet{xu2024knowledge}) began with conflicts between parametric and contextual knowledge \citep{longpre-etal-2021-entity,xie2024adaptive, jin2024tug} in QA and RAG.
 Subsequent work has explored conflicts within parametric knowledge \citep{su2024textttconflictbank,marjanovic-etal-2024-dynamicqa}, as well as within contexts, which is our setting \citep{li-etal-2024-contradoc,liu-etal-2025-open}.
 Entity swaps~\citep{gautam-etal-2023-lightweight} are commonly used to create synthetic conflicts in this literature, as we do.
 Closest to our work, \citet{kurfali-2025-conflicting} study the effects of repetition and position of conflicts in long-context retrieval, and \citet{shaier2024adaptive} teach LLMs to cite their sources for all possible answers to address conflicts in open-ended QA.
 However, to the best of our knowledge, no work prior to ours considers source credibility.

 \paragraph{Credibility.} Within NLP, credibility has been used in the context of assessing information quality to detect argument quality \citep{walker-etal-2018-evidence}, rumours \citep{li-etal-2019-rumor-detection}, fake news \citep{yuan-etal-2020-early}, and low-quality science \citep{augenstein-2021-determining}.
 Within QA and RAG, there is less grounding in extra-disciplinary credibility research. \citet{wan-etal-2024-evidence} studies what (but not whose) evidence models find convincing, examining relevance and style. \citet{shen2025transparentize} also consider aspects of message credibility such as style, conciseness and logical consistency.
-As in our work, \citet{hong-etal-2024-gullible} use prompting and fine-tuning to mitigate RAG sensitivity to noisy information.
+As in our work, \citet{hong-etal-2024-gullible} use prompting and fine-tuning to mitigate RAG sensitivity to noisy information. \citet{dai-etal-2025-media} show that LLM citation preferences for news articles are strongly influenced by political bias in source selection.
+Similarly, \citet{khan2026in} find that LLM agents exhibit systematic latent intra-type source preferences across news, academic, and e-commerce domains.
 Finally, \citet{pan-etal-2024-contexts} train models to incorporate source credibility information during generation, in contrast to our evaluation of models' inherent judgments.

 \paragraph{Biases.} NLP technologies have been shown to display similar cognitive biases to humans \citep{malberg-etal-2025-comprehensive}, of which the bandwagon effect \cite{xie2024adaptive, jin2024tug}, illusory truth effect \cite{griffin2023large} and authority bias \citep[studied in the context of LLM-as-a-judge;][]{ye2025justice,wang2025assessing, chen2024humans} are relevant to our work.
 None of the above work studies these biases in the context of source credibility in inter-context knowledge conflicts. \citet{malaviya-etal-2022-cascading} show how such biases may emerge from cognitive shortcuts by human annotators, and \citet{mina-etal-2025-cognitive} analyze the interplay of multiple cognitive biases, similar to our study of the interaction between source credibility and bandwagon or illusory truth effects.
 The combination of repetition bias and stereotypical (gender) biases also influences LLM behavior under conflicts in language modeling \citep{gautam-et-al-2024-robust}.
 Finally, format biases, which we do not study, affect LLM behavior under conflicts in RAG \citep{liu2025formatpriorquantifyinganalyzing}.